Russian Flagship students, faculty, and staff will celebrate the end of the 2016-17 academic...

 - Slavic 705:Special Topics in Russian Language/Linguistics (3 cr.)

 - Students must complete a minimum of 6 weeks study abroad in Russia at the secondary level or above, prior to participation in the academic yearlong overseas Russian Flagship Program.
 International Academic Programs at UW-Madison offers summer programs, and other non-UW Madison summer programs are available as well.

-The UW-Madison Russian Flagship is a collaborative initiative of the UW-Madison Department of Slavic Languages and Literature and the Language Institute, with the Center for Russia, East Europe, and Central Asia, and the Doctoral Program in Second Language Acquisition.
+The UW-Madison Russian Flagship is a collaborative initiative of the UW-Madison Department of German, Nordic, and Slavic and the Language Institute, with the Center for Russia, East Europe, and Central Asia, and the Doctoral Program in Second Language Acquisition.